idealo/imagededup/README.md

 #### Feature generation for all images in a directory
-To generate encodings for all images in an image directory, the common api is:
+To generate encodings for all images in an image directory, the general api is:
 ```python
 from imagededup.methods import <method-name>
 method_object = <method-name>()